ralph-mcardell/sh-utils/doc/sh_test.md

 - only output information on failed assertions
 - does not record / output test timings

-At present there is no way to filter whioch tests are executed - any test function whose name is passed to the `TEST` function will be executed.
+At present there is no way to filter which tests are executed - any test function whose name is passed to the `TEST` function will be executed.

 ### Command line options

 *sh_test* provides the following options to test *sh* scripts:

-- -s, --success     Report successful as well as failed assertions.
+- `-s`, `--success` : report successful as well as failed assertions.
-- -t, --timings     Report rough per test and total elapsed timings.
+- `-t`, `--timings` : report rough per test and total elapsed timings.
 This includes time executing *sh_test* functions as well as time executing test function code.
-- -h, --help        Print the command line options with description and exit.
+- `-h`, `--help`    : print the command line options with description and exit.
-- -v, --version     Print sh-test version and exit.
+- `-v`, `--version` : print sh-test version and exit.

 ---
 Copyright © 2021 R. E. McArdell